sebasmonia/dotfiles/README.md

 ### xfce4-panel

-Modified from the idea of https://peterme.net/adding-touch-controls-to-the-i3-window-manager.html, it has two panels.
+Modified from the idea of https://peterme.net/adding-touch-controls-to-the-i3-window-manager.html, it has a single panel at the bototom.

-Panel 1: switch workspaces
-Panel 2: close panel, volume up/down, brightness up/down, onboard/folders/application menu, sleep/shutdown
+Buttons:
+* close panel
+* move to previous/next workspace
+* move current app to a new workspace (uses `move_to_first_available_workspace.py`)
+* volume up/down
+* brightness up/down,
+* CellWriter/folders/application menu/Xournal++
+* sleep/shutdown

 Will keep experimenting with the buttons to see what else I need and what I can discard.
 Configuring the panel is a drag, I added to the repository all the xfce4 config stuff (panel + power manager).